 2. Verb patterns are simple with no irregular verbs.
 English verb patterns are also simple, but there are hundreds of irregular English verbs.

 4. Vocabulary learning has been greatly reduced as related words are formed using prefixes, suffixes and grammatical endings.
 This means fluency can be achieved after learning a small fraction of the number of vocabulary items needed for fluency in other languages.
+(To better understand this visit the page “Word-building in Esperanto”.)

 ENGLISH IS ALREADY BEING USED FOR INTERNATIONAL COMMUNICATION, WHY ESPERANTO?